andoleg/VisDrone_CenterNet/README.md

 The dataset: **VisDrone2020-DET dataset**[1]\
 The method: **CenterNet: Objects as Points**[2]

-The reason why we decided to utilize *CenterNet* is written in (their highlights)[https://github.com/xingyizhou/CenterNet]:
+The reason why we decided to utilize *CenterNet* is written in [their highlights](https://github.com/xingyizhou/CenterNet):
 - **Simple:** One-sentence method summary: use keypoint detection technic to detect the bounding box center point and regress to all other object properties like bounding box size, 3d information, and pose.

 - **Versatile:** The same framework works for object detection, 3d bounding box estimation, and multi-person pose estimation with minor modification.